Good podcast

 TED Talks Daily

-Every weekday, TED Talks Daily brings you the latest talks in audio.
-Join host and journalist Elise Hu for thought-provoking ideas on every subject imaginable ? from Artificial Intelligence to Zoology, and everything in between ? given by the world's leading thinkers and creators.
-With TED Talks Daily, find some space in your day to change your perspectives, ignite your curiosity, and learn something new.
+Want TED Talks on the go?
+Everyday, this feed brings you our latest talks in audio format.
+Hear thought-provoking ideas on every subject imaginable ? from Artificial Intelligence to Zoology, and everything in between ? given by the world's leading thinkers and doers.
+This collection of talks, given at TED and TEDx conferences around the globe, is also available in video format.

 Subscribe